Go back

 Digital content management is in a state of perpetual evolution.
 Consumers have come to expect robust, seamless digital experiences when interacting with brands, and organizations that fail to meet those expectations can quickly find themselves left behind.

-It’s tempting to think the solution is to build a digital experience that satisfies the expectations of today’s consumer; unfortunately, it’s not that simple.
-Every day brings new channels and new competitors, and the digital experiences consumers want today might not look anything like the one they want tomorrow.
+It’s tempting to think the solution is to build a digital experience that satisfies the expectations of today’s consumers; unfortunately, it’s not that simple.
+Every day brings new channels and competitors, and the digital experiences consumers want today might not look anything like the one they want tomorrow.

-A composable architecture gives businesses the speed, flexibility and scalability they need to deliver digital experiences that meet the expectations of current and future customers.
-However, there are complexities in the implementation process that enterprises need to be prepared for in order to ensure a seamless transition to composable architecture.
+A composable architecture gives businesses the speed, flexibility, and scalability they need to deliver digital experiences that meet the expectations of current and future customers.
+However, there are complexities in the implementation process that enterprises need to be prepared for to ensure a seamless transition to composable architecture.

 What is a composable architecture?